datastax/spark-cassandra-connector/doc/8_streaming.md

 # Documentation
 ## Spark Streaming with Cassandra
 Spark Streaming extends the core API to allow high-throughput, fault-tolerant stream processing of live data streams.
-Data can be ingested from many sources such as Akka, Kafka, Flume, Twitter, ZeroMQ, TCP sockets, etc. Results can be stored in Cassandra.
+Data can be ingested from many sources such as Akka, Kafka, Flume, ZeroMQ, TCP sockets, etc. Results can be stored in Cassandra.

 There is support for Akka with Spark Streaming, and a demo covering this usage.
 There is also a demo showing how to use Kafka with Spark Streaming, for which we also have exposed an Embedded Kafka and ZooKeeper server for quick user prototyping.
 See the 'demos' module, 'streaming' package.

-Similar demos for Twitter and ZeroMQ with Spark Streaming are coming soon.

 ### The Basic Idea

 #### Spark Streaming